meheres/Perceptron/out/production/Perceptron/src/README.md

 # Perceptron
 Honors Advanced Topics in Computer Science: Neural Networks, Dr. Eric R. Nelson

-Currently a 2-2-1 Perceptron which is able to solve the AND, OR, & XOR logic problems.
-Additionally, it is capable of handling
- Bitmap files and training to match them.
-The program trains using a version of the back propagation algorithm for two-layer networks.
+A Perceptron which is able to solve the AND, OR, & XOR logic problems.
+Additionally, it is capable of handling Bitmap files and training to match them.
+The program trains using back propagation for any number of hidden layers.

 ## Running Trainer.main()
 The Trainer class's main method must be run with four arguments in the ```String[] args```.
-Currently, it is done through the command line, as follows:
+Currently, the arguments are passed in done through the command line, as the following example indicates:

  ```java Trainer.java inputsFile trialCasesFile truthsFile outputsFile```